metagov/gateway/docs/plugin_tutorial.rst

 * ``webhook_slug``: If you are implementing a webhook listener, you can include this special property.
 When set, metagov core will expose the webhook endpoint at this slug.
 This is useful for creating hard-to-guess webhook receiver URL, in cases where the incoming requests can not be validated.

+Most plugins will use multiple jsonschemas.
+You may wish to keep your schemas in a separate file, which by convention is called `schemas.py`, as in `this example <https://github.com/metagov/metagov-prototype/blob/master/metagov/metagov/plugins/discourse/schemas.py>`_.

 Plugin Lifecycle
 ****************